 6. Bitcoin Cash vs. Bitcoin

 Since the fork, Bitcoin Cash has consistently maintained its space at the top of the cryptocurrency charts.
-The coin is backed mainly by Roger Ver, a libertarian that allegedly owns around 100,000 Bitcoins making him one of the first Bitcoin billionaires.
+The coin is backed mainly by Roger Ver, a libertarian who allegedly owns around 100,000 Bitcoins, making him one of the first Bitcoin billionaires.

 Ver also purchased the domain name Bitcoin.com to promote Bitcoin Cash, as opposed to Bitcoin.org, which is the website for the original Bitcoin.